AlexandruDbr/Excel-data-processing-project-python/README.md

 1. If "Modified files" directory is not created, create a new directory. <br>
 If "Merged files" directory is not created, create a new directory. <br>
-If subdirectories are not created in the new folder, create a copy from the data source.
+If subdirectories are not created in the "Modified files", create a copy from the data source.

 ```python
 for root in os.walk(root_dir): #create "Modified_files"